DePayFi/widgets/README.md

 #### currency

-Allows you to enforce displayed local currency (instead of automatically detecting it):
+Allows you to set the displayed currency (instead of automatically displaying user's local currency):

 ```javascript
 DePayWidgets.Sale({